-Third party acquisitions, with the purchase done by a small unknown company can reduce purchase costs significantly.
-Often the intellectual property rights can be obtained for less cost than filing opposition or cancellation proceedings, and are easier and quicker to complete than litigation or UDRP claims.
+Eccora is in a position to assist companies acquire the cloned marks, regardless of where the registrant is based.
+Our third-party acquisitions, with the purchase done by a small unknown company, can reduce purchase costs significantly.
 Using a third party also ensures a level of commercial secrecy, allowing for the safeguarding of marketing plans and brand protection in advance of product and brand launches.

-eccora offers an acquisition service to anonymously secure trade marks, domain names or other Intellectual Property assets – and it does so internationally.
-As part of our end-to-end service we will discreetly approach the holder through one of our trading entities and negotiate to secure the asset at the best possible price and using a secure payment process.
+As part of our end-to-end service, we will discreetly approach the holder through one of our trading entities and negotiate to secure the asset at the best possible price and using a secure payment process.
 We work with your IP attorneys to ensure the transfer paperwork is done to the standard you need.

 Note for IP professionals: the acquisition process can also be used to acquire marks that can provide prior rights for a client’s challenged mark, negating opposition or cancellation proceedings.